OOPS-ORG-PHP/mysql-extension-wrapper/README.md

 ===============================

 The mysql-wrapper api support mysql extension api, and was designed to work best as with mysql extension.
+If you have PHP7 environment and must need mysql extension api, this is good choise.

 ## License